Dental Implants Price Comparison

 Implant Material Cost

 When seeking a quote for an implant, make sure you are being quoted for BOTH of these components and are aware of the type of implant and material used for the crown as well as any extra costs incurred.
-Roomchang uses high quality Anklyos or ADIN Implants, both of which come with a lifetime guarantee, and offers crowns in E-max, porcelain fused to metal, or zirconium.
+Roomchang uses high quality Myplant Two Implants System, which is biocompatible, and offers crowns in E-max, ceramic fused to metal, or zirconium.

 The crown for the tooth has to be manufactured in a dental laboratory, which vary widely in cost.
 Australian dentists can use a laboratory located in Australia, or outsource the work to a cheaper lab overseas.
 Regardless of the location, the main factors in the cost of the crown are cost of materials, lab overheads and the laboratories fee.